nrupprecht/NeverSQL/README.md

 # NeverSQL

-A small, simple no-sql database implemented in C++.
+A small, simple no-SQL database implemented in C++.
 This is a learning project (and a work in progress), and is not intended for production use.

 # Structure